GoldWave

 Step 4

-Choose the red record button on the Control window or press
+Choose the red Record New button on the Control window or press

 -